 Two water agencies in Figure 2 implemented temporary drought surcharges during the mandatory conservation period.
 Even without employing block pricing, these agencies were able to send very different price signals to their customers than the other agencies.

 The agency with the orange line implemented a volumetric surcharge on water use above 8.5 ccf/month, thereby essentially creating a temporary increasing block rate structure.
 The other agency (blue line) implemented a drought surcharge of $0.50/ccf for all water use.
 However, customers under 200 gallons per day (gpd) were given a full refund on that surcharge on the same bill.
 This means that the next gallon used above 200 gpd was the most expensive gallon purchased, at a total of $4.00 (see price jump at the 8 ccf mark).
 The drought surcharge and credit were distinct line items on the water bill, communicating to the customer a clear message of incentivizing conservation below 200 gpd.
-These two different approaches to implementing temporary drought surcharges created different price signals to the customers.
+These two different approaches to implementing temporary drought surcharges created different price signals for the customers.

 This research revealed that for water agencies in California, while pricing can impact water usage, pricing played a relatively minor role in helping most agencies meet their aggressive curtailment targets during the last drought.
-For more information on this project, including data insight and study design, visit our website.